 - Ice Maker

 - Satellite / Cable

 - Washing Machine

 About this PropertyFiddlers Cove 22J

 This third-floor Fiddlers Cove villa is new to the rental market in 2018!
-The newly remodeled kitchen includes tile floor, granite countertops, and plenty of cabinet space.
+The freshly redone kitchen includes tile floor, granite countertops, and plenty of cabinet space.
 The kitchen is open to the dining and living area.
 The dining room table seats six, and there is also a bar area.
-The living area includes peaceful seating, a flatscreen TV, complimentary Wifi, and access to the private balcony.
+The living area includes inviting seating, a flatscreen TV, complimentary Wifi, and access to the private balcony.